ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months at no cost for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

-The current FortiGate Virtual Appliance version that is installed is 7.2.2.
+The FortiGate Virtual Appliance version available for deployment is 7.2.2.
 {: note}

 ## Technical specifications for FortiGate Virtual Appliance